ealush/vest-website/docs/enforce/enforce_rules.md

 ### Description

-Determines wheter an enforced string contains at least a non-whitespace character
+Determines whether an enforced string contains at least a non-whitespace character.
+Will also return true for `null` or `undefined`.
+Any other value will return `true`.
+This is the reverse of `isBlank`.

 ### Usage examples: